Elektra-V/RAG-arxiv-query/README.md

 ## 🔧 Troubleshooting

-### "Connection failed" or "Unauthorized"
+### "Connection failed" or "Unauthorized" (401 error)
+- **Test your API key**: Run `uv run python test_openai_key.py` to verify the key is valid
-- Verify `OPENAI_API_KEY` in `.env` is correct
+- Verify `OPENAI_API_KEY` in `.env` is correct (should start with `sk-`)
-- Check if your API key has sufficient credits
+- Check if your API key has sufficient credits at https://platform.openai.com/usage
-- Verify network connectivity
+- Verify the key is active (not revoked) at https://platform.openai.com/api-keys
+- Try creating a new API key if the current one doesn't work

 ### "Model not found"
 - Check available models: https://platform.openai.com/docs/models